 In a few days, the Patrouille de France will take part in the “Liberté 250” mission in the United States.
 From June 3 to July 9, in its capacity as an ambassador for the Air and Space Force, the aerobatic team will be part of a large-scale air show organized as part of the commemorations marking the 250th anniversary of the U.S. Declaration of Independence.
 The PAF pilots will perform several demonstrations at the controls of their fighter jets, including flyovers of historic sites such as the Statue of Liberty in New York and Independence Hall in Philadelphia.
 This comes after they fine-tuned their program with specialized technicians from the French military.
-Among them is a young woman from Saint Barthélemy: Master Corporal Manon Lopez.
+Among them is a young woman from Saint Barthélemy: Master Corporal Manon.

 “Very proud”

 Manon, 28, joined the military in 2019.
 Having become a specialist in planning and conducting air operations, she joined the ranks of the Patrouille de France ten months ago.
-This assignment is somewhat removed from her initial aspirations, as Manon makes no secret of her fondness for “operational work.”
+An assignment somewhat removed from her initial aspirations, as Manon makes no secret of her fondness for “operational work.”
 Action, in short, which she had hoped to find with the Rafales of the 5th Fighter Wing at Orange Air Base 115.
 “But today, I’m very proud,” the Saint-Barth native confides to the JSB.

 The Flight to France